ishitamed19/SakhiTracker/README.md

   7. Add medicine reminder (we already have the calendar; so we need to add the ability to log what medicines are needed to be consumed on what day and in what doses)
   8. Send push-notifications to remind user about maintaing exercise streak, about possible upcoming menstrual cycle (based on previous estimated cycle length), as well as, for medicines.

+## Bugs / Point-of-Failure:
+ 1. Deleting all the activvites leads to deletion of activity key from the firebase and throws out error.
+ 2. Practo API currently unavailable.
+ 3. Clicking a blog link / being redirected from the website, and then going back to the website using 'history.back' or simply using the same URL does not remeber the logged in user.
+Hence the user has to sign-in again.